ubccr/xdmod-ondemand/docs/upgrade.md

         modw_ondemand.request_path rp READ,
         modw_ondemand.app a READ
     ```
-1. Insert the new rows into the `app` table if they do not already exist.
+1. Insert the new rows into the `app` table if they do not already exist:
     ```SQL
     INSERT INTO modw_ondemand.app (app_path)
     SELECT REPLACE(